BlackCapCoder/halovi/DOC.md

 Any command may be prefixed with a number.
 This will repeat the command n times.

+# Comments

+Comments begin with `~#` and last until the end of the line.
+Leading spaces will be treated as part of the comment.

 # Commands

 | Command [type/default] | Description                                                                     |